mjpclab/react-tabber/README.md

 `activeIndex`
 Specify the initial active(switched) tab index.
 Starting from 0.

-`showTopLabel`
+`showTopLabelContainer`
 If show label container on top of tab page.
-Default is true.
+Default value is true.

-`showBottomLabel`
+`showBottomLabelContainer`
 If show label container under bottom of tab page.
-Default is false.
+Default value is false.

 `clickSwitch`
 Specify if user can click a label item to switch to that tab page.